JonDum/ractive-datatable/README.md

 <datatable data='{{data}}' on-edit='dataedited' config='{{config}}' filter='{{filter}}'></datatable>
 ```

 Includes minimal styling under the class `.ractive-datatable`.

-Requires some sort of CommonJS module system (Webpack, Browserify) until someone submits a PR for a better way :)
+Styles are included in the javascript and added to the page on load.
+If you don't want these styles in the javascript, `require()` `src/datatable.js` and handle the styles as needed.

 ### API